6.6 Incident Narrative Assembly and Review

 ActorWho did the action?Missing subject or unclear pronoun

-ObjectivityIs the wording observable?Motive, insult, or unsupported conclusion
+ObjectivityIs the wording observable?Motive, insult, or conclusion

-ResultWhat happened next?Missing outcome or invented final status
+ResultWhat happened next?Missing or invented outcome

-Consider these prompt notes: 0910, Officer Hale heard yelling from dayroom; 0911, Hale observed Carter and Mills standing face to face near table 4; Carter held a plastic cup; Mills held no object; 0912, Hale ordered both to step back; Mills complied; Carter threw the cup toward the floor; 0913, Sergeant Wynn notified; 0915, Carter escorted to holding cell H-2.
+Consider these prompt notes: 0910, Officer Hale heard yelling from the dayroom; 0911, Hale observed Carter and Mills standing face to face near table 4; Carter held a plastic cup; Mills held no object; 0912, Hale ordered both to step back; Mills complied; Carter threw the cup toward the floor; 0913, Sergeant Wynn notified; 0915, Carter escorted to holding cell H-2.

-A strong report paragraph would say that at 0910 Officer Hale heard yelling from the dayroom.
+A strong report paragraph: "At 0910 Officer Hale heard yelling from the dayroom.
 At 0911, Hale observed Carter and Mills standing face to face near table 4.
 Carter held a plastic cup, and Mills held no object.
-At 0912, Hale ordered both people to step back.
+At 0912, Hale ordered both to step back.
 Mills complied, and Carter threw the cup toward the floor.
-Sergeant Wynn was notified at 0913, and Carter was escorted to holding cell H-2 at 0915.
+Sergeant Wynn was notified at 0913, and Carter was escorted to holding cell H-2 at 0915."

 • Does the first sentence establish time, source, and location when provided?